Pratik972/HEALTH-INSURANCE-CROSS-SELL-PREDICTION/README.md

 2.Gender : Gender of the customer
 3.Age : Age of the customer
 4.Driving_License 0 : Customer does not have DL, 1 : Customer already has DL
-5.Region_Code : Unique code for the region of the customer
+5.Region_Code : Unique code for the region of the customer.
 6.Previously_Insured : 1 : Customer already has Vehicle Insurance, 0 : Customer doesn't have Vehicle Insurance
 7.Vehicle_Age : Age of the Vehicle
 8.Vehicle_Damage :1 : Customer got his/her vehicle damaged in the past.
 0 : Customer didn't get his/her vehicle damaged in the past.